miami-acm/git-tutorial/slides/slides.rst

 Remote Repositories
 -------------------

-A *remote* saves the repo to another location such as a server (like GitHub)
+A *remote* is a copy of the repo in another location such as a server (like GitHub)

 Save commits to a remote repository using